binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 G> `run bypassuac`
 G> Now that is successful, but AV detects bad signatures on some of the root-kits.
 On this shell I only got the privileges of the target running the browser exploit.

-### Data Exfiltration, Infiltration leveraging DNS
+### Data Exfiltration, Infiltration leveraging DNS {#network-identify-risks-data-exfiltration-infiltration-leveraging-dns}

 _Todo_